Title: Ice Prince

 Winter's eyes widened.

 "JACK!"
 Old Man Winter stood up from his throne in panic.
-Dull blue eyes were looking around wildly as he felt his heart slowing down when his eyes found nothing.
-He sighed tiredly as he sat back down on his throne, running a withered hand across his hair.
+Dull blue eyes were looking around wildly as he felt his heart slowing down when they eyes found nothing.
+He sighed tiredly as he sat back down on his throne.

 Three hundred years of nightmares, three hundred years of being alone in his big but empty castle.
 Winter was already at his limit.
 Already he could feel his power slowly draining from him along with his life force.